Queer Eye's Karamo Brown Deletes Twitter After Sean Spicer Comment

 Queer Eye star Karamo Brown has deleted his Twitter account following his controversial comments calling Sean Spicer “a good guy,” and fighting the backlash that ensued.

-Before deactivating his account, though, Brown did attempt to explain his reasoning for not immediately writing Spicer off upon his casting on season 28 of Dancing With the Stars, the US version of Strictly Come Dancing, which both are set to compete on.
+Before deactivating his account, though, Brown did attempt to explain his reasoning for not immediately writing Spicer off upon his casting on season 28 of Dancing With the Stars, which both are set to compete on.

 Advertisement